 stand conditions of high temperature and contaminants.
 Oil mud products must be dispersible in

 the external oil phase.
-In our article oil-based mud additives, you will find more infos about the following:
+In our article oil-based mud additives, you will find more info about the following:

 - Primary Emulsifier

 - Secondary emulsifiers

 - Organophilic gellants

 Water in oil emulsions

 The original inverts were composed of the same basic ingredients as the true oil muds.
 The concentrations of materials differed, however.
 Calcium and magnesium soaps were used along with asphalt in small concentrations.
 Sodium chloride brine was used as the internal phase.
 The earliest of these systems, No-Blok (Magcobar) and Kenex (Ken Corp., later IMC) did not have any other additives.
 Although they were more flexible (rheologically) than the true mud, they were not as stable.
 In recent years the base oil in drilling OBMs has been replaced by synthetic fluids such as esters and ethers.
 These muds are generally called synthetic or pseudo drilling OBM.

 The water in invert emulsion fluids is dispersed as small droplets throughout the oil.
 Emulsifiers coat the droplets, preventing them from coalescing and making the mud unstable (i.e. larger water droplets will settle out and break down the emulsion).
 A calcium or magnesium fatty acid soap is often used as an emulsifier in an oil based mud.
 The long hydrocarbon chain of the soap molecule tends to be soluble in oil while the ionic portion tends to be soluble in water.
 When soap is added to a mixture of oil and water the molecule takes up the position shown in Figure.1 .